-Over the course of six days, Liddell played in three games that were decided by seven points, including the Big Ten tournament title game and a 75–72 first round men's NCAA tournament upset in overtime at the hands of No. 15 Oral Roberts.
+Over the course of six days, Liddell has played in three games that were decided by seven points, including the Big Ten tournament title game and a 75-72 first round NCAA tournament upset in overtime at the hands of No. 15 Oral Roberts.

 Liddell was dominant for the No. 2 seeded Buckeyes, posting 23 points, 14 rebounds and five assists, but missed the front end of a one-and-one free throw with 37 seconds left in regulation that kept Oral Roberts within two.

-The heartbreaking loss was compounded by a flurry of viciously scathing messages fans sent to Liddell, who shared screenshots on Twitter.
+The heartbreaking loss was compounded by a flurry of viciously scathing messages fans sent to Liddell who shared screenshots on Twitter.

 One fan even threatened to physically attack him.

-“I’ve never done anything to make someone say something like that to me,” Liddell says.
+“I’ve never done anything to make someone say something like that to me,” Liddell said.
 “I can’t imagine a fan would take a loss harder than me.
 I’m out there on the court working hard to win.
 It doesn’t make any sense.”

 "These comments, while not from or representative of Ohio State fans, are vile, dangerous and reflect the worst of humanity," Buckeyes coach Chris Holtmann said in a statement.
-"E.J. is an outstanding young man who had a tremendous sophomore season and he was instrumental in our team's success.
+"EJ is an outstanding young man who had a tremendous sophomore season and he was instrumental in our team's success.
 We will take the necessary actions here at the University to address this immediately."